Mr. Pogo: World Wrestling Council (1987–1991)

 During the tail end of the Ninja Express' NJPW run, Mr. Pogo began wrestling for World Wrestling Council in Puerto Rico in 1987, wrestling the likes of Ricky Santana and TNT.
 By the time the Ninja Express left NJPW in June 1988, he and Nagasaki were wrestling for WWC full-time.
 In July 1988, the Bruiser Brody murder scandal greatly damaged the wrestling scene in Puerto Rico, causing Pogo to work at a local plastic molding plant, while wrestling, due to the massive decrease in attendance and sales.
 At the same time, he held five WWC World Tag Team Championships, once with TNT and four times with Nagasaki.
 After Nagasaki left to return to NJPW, before heading to WCW, Pogo carried on the Ninja Express legacy, teaming with Kensuke Sasaki, winning two WWC Caribbean Tag Team Championships in 1989.
 He also held the WWC World Junior Heavyweight Championship once, despite being over the weight limit, before leaving WWC in 1991.
+He never returned to the Americas to wrestle afterwards.